-Term Definition Participant An Indigenous person engaged by the Provider/Grantee to enhance their employment opportunities.
-An Indigenous Participant must: be of Aboriginal or Torres Strait Islander descent identify as an Aboriginal or Torres Strait Islander person be accepted as such by the community in which they live, or formerly lived.
-Recruitment End Date The last date that the Grantee can recruit Indigenous Job seekers/ students to participate in their project.
-Remote The Agency generally applies the Accessibility/Remoteness Index of Australia (ARIA)+ to define remote areas, except where otherwise indicated.
+Term Definition Remote The Agency generally applies the Accessibility/Remoteness Index of Australia (ARIA)+ to define remote areas, except where otherwise indicated.
 ARIA is widely accepted as Australia's most authoritative geographic measure of remoteness.
 ARIA measures the remoteness of a populated locality by its physical distance by road to the nearest urban centre.
 Please see the map at Figure A for a geographic representation of remote areas defined under ARIA.
 The Agency recognises there are some communities located within inner or outer regional areas that may be considered remote that fall outside the definition of remote explained above.
 These may be communities that have limited access to government services or standards of infrastructure.
 Selection process The method used to select potential grantees.
 This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria.
-Stream A Indigenous jobactive participants that are the most job ready and require minimal support from their providers.
-Stream B Indigenous jobactive participants that need their employment provider to play a greater role in making them job ready.
-Stream C Indigenous jobactive participants that have a combination of vocational and non-vocational issues that need to be addressed so they can take up and retain a job.
-These are job seekers who have complex or multiple barriers to employment as determined by Services Australia.
+Value for money Value for money in this document refers to a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
+When administering a grant opportunity, an official will consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the grant activity/s proposed; fitness for purpose of the proposal in contributing to government objectives; that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved; and the potential grantee's relevant experience and performance history.
+Value for money is sometimes referred to as 'value with relevant money' or 'value with money'.